Original Modifications

 Transmission

 Adapted bell housing, uprated clutch, standard gearbox modified to lock out overdrive in third gear, 3.07:1 final drive ratio (MGC).
-The Costello five-speed gearbox became optional on later Mk II cars.
+The Costello five-speed gearbox became optional on later Mk II cars, but few reached customers.

 Uprated front anti-roll bar.
-Uprated lever arm dampers optional.
+Uprated lever arm dampers or tubular damper conversion optional.
 (For Mk III cars, the Costello cast alloy front suspension conversion with tubular dampers had become available).

 Rear suspension